a-boy/playmath/README.md

 ## idea:(mailto:a_boy@live.com)

-- Goldbach-Triangle: every item is the average of the top prime and the right prime.
+- Goldbach-Triangle: every item is the average of top and right primes.

 |   |   |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|